-Thomas D. Story is an associate attorney with BrownWinick and has a general practice, including, but not limited to, litigation, employment, agricultural, environmental, construction, health law, business and corporate law and intellectual property law.
+Thomas D. Story is an associate attorney with BrownWinick and has a general practice, including, but not limited to, litigation, employment, workers' compensation, construction, data security and privacy and business and corporate law.

 Thomas graduated from the University of Iowa in 2013, receiving his B.A. in Political Science along with a minor in Theatre Arts.

-From August 2016 to August 2017, prior to joining the BrownWinick law firm as an associate, Thomas served as the judicial law clerk for Chief Justice Mark S. Cady of the Iowa Supreme Court.
+Prior to joining the BrownWinick law firm as an associate, from August 2016 to August 2017, Thomas served as the judicial law clerk for Chief Justice Mark S. Cady of the Iowa Supreme Court.

 Thomas was admitted to the Iowa bar in September 2016 and is a member of the Polk County, Iowa State and American Bar Associations.
 He is also licensed to practice in the United States District Court for the Northern and Southern Districts of Iowa.